na-na-hi/renget/archive/tmd2many_days.md

 One by one, you "wake up," until you're down to last the struggling to leave the dream.
 As the final member of your group begins clawing back to reality, her parting words tell you that she'll watch over all of you, as best as she can.
 And with that statement, you're all awake.
 With her fate unknown, you can only hope that the Voice of Life escaped the dark clutches of the malevolent force.

 !!!
 (10/17/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #05 The Foreshore Turnabout
+On the shores of a black sandy beach, you're here to steal back a ship and everything on it!
+You certainly don't have your sea legs, much less any experience under the belt with your new forms, but now is the time to be tested by fire!
+Or water, or grass.
+Semantics, really.
+You all quickly board the vessel and wrestle control from the Sprigatitos swarming the decks of the craft, moving throughout the various levels to uncover the strange secrets and find any stowaways.

+Meanwhile, the cave has you find that traitorous Turning Trails, accompanied by that Meowscarada that fled on the same ship your group is taking back.
+With a loud rumbling, the ship slides off the shore and floats once more.
+Taking the opportunity, everyone regroups and flees, nearly being caught by the impressively fast trickster cat.
+As you sail away successfully, you can't help but wonder what they needed this for.
+An... ultimate treasure?

 !!! info (11/11/23 ᴇᴀʀᴛʜ ᴛɪᴍᴇ) - #SQ05 Local Treasures
 After meeting the dubiously-titled Professor Salandit and his assistant, he hires your group to seek out a lost tablet from the Marrow Tribe that was stolen by bandits.
 Retrieving the old text, a recounting of the tribe's foundation, Salandit offers payment and suggests that he'll consider hiring you for more assistance.
 Although the mission was a success, and you've established some connections, you can't help but feel there's something off about the whole ordeal...